R. Kelly tells CBS ‘I didn’t do this stuff’ in interview

 CHICAGO (AP) - In his first interview since being charged with sexually abusing four people, including three underage girls, R. Kelly says he “didn’t do this stuff” and he’s fighting for his life.

-Kelly gave the interview to Gayle King of “CBS This Morning,” with excerpts airing Tuesday night and the full interview airing Wednesday and Thursday morning.
+The R&B; singer, out on bail after his Feb.
+22 arrest in Chicago, gave the interview to Gayle King of “CBS This Morning,” with excerpts airing Tuesday night.
+More of the interview will air Wednesday and Thursday on “CBS This Morning.”

-The R&B; singer, who is out on bail after his Feb.
-22 arrest in Chicago, appears heated and animated as he asks King, “how stupid would it be” for him to hold women and girls captives as he’s accused of doing.
-Kelly says, “forget how you feel about me” and use “common sense.”
+In an excerpt, Kelly tells King that rumors of him having sex with and abusing underage girls are, “Not true.

+“Whether they’re old rumors, new rumors, future rumors, not true,” Kelly said.

+When King persisted in questioning, Kelly angrily responded, “Stop it.
+You don’t quit playing!
+Quit playing!
+I didn’t do this stuff!
+This is not me!”

+He broke down in tears as he hit his hands together and says, “I’m fighting for my (expletive) life.”

-King also interviews two women who are currently living with Kelly, including one whose parents say she is being held against her will.
+CBS also plans to air interviews with two women who are currently living with Kelly, including one whose parents say she is being held against her will.

 Copyright © 2019 The Washington Times, LLC.